MarinaShmovganets/lighthouse/docs/scoring.md

 ![alt text](https://user-images.githubusercontent.com/39191/32397461-2d20c87a-c0a7-11e7-99d8-61576113a710.png)
 *Screenshot of the [scoring spreadsheet](https://docs.google.com/spreadsheets/d/1Cxzhy5ecqJCucdf1M0iOzM8mIxNc7mmx107o5nj38Eo/edit#gid=0)*

-Note 2: if you receive a **score of ?** in any Lighthouse category, that indicates an error.
+Note 2: receiving a **score of ?** in any Lighthouse category indicates an error occurred.
 Please file an [issue](https://github.com/GoogleChrome/lighthouse/issues) so our team can look into it.

 # Performance